KeithIMyers/chromiumos-docs/simple_chrome_workflow.md

 ```
 (outside) cd /path/to/chrome/src
 (outside) export BOARD=samus  # or your board name
-(outside) cros chrome-sdk --board=$BOARD --gn-gen --log-level=info
+(outside) cros chrome-sdk --board=$BOARD --log-level=info
 ```

-`cros chrome-sdk` will fetch the latest Chrome OS SDK for building Chrome, and put you in a shell with a command prompt starting with `(sdk $BOARD $VERSION)`.
+`cros chrome-sdk` will fetch the latest Chrome OS SDK for building Chrome, make an output directory, create a custom args.gn file and put you in a shell with a command prompt starting with `(sdk $BOARD $VERSION)`.

 `cros chrome-sdk` will also automatically install and start the Goma server, with the active server port stored in the `$SDK_GOMA_PORT` (inside) environment variable.

-**Note:** There are no public builders yet for non-generic boards, so you will need to use a generic board (e.g. amd64-generic)  or create your own local build.
+Non-Googlers: Only generic boards have publicly available SDK downloads, so you will need to use a generic board (e.g. amd64-generic) or create your own local build.
 Star http://crbug.com/360342 for updates.

 ### cros chrome-sdk options:

-* `--gn-gen` causes Simple Chrome to run 'gn gen' automatically (see below).
-* `--nogn-gen` Do not run 'gn gen' automatically (nogn-gen is currently the default but that may change).
+* `--nogn-gen` Do not run 'gn gen' automatically.
-* `--gn-extra-args = 'extra_arg = foo other_extra_arg = bar'` For setting
+* `--gn-extra-args='extra_arg=foo other_extra_arg=bar'` For setting
   extra gn args, e.g. 'dcheck_always_on = true'.
 * `--internal` Sets up Simple Chrome to build and deploy the official *Chrome* instead of *Chromium*.